Sally Bollywood: Super Detective

-Sally Bollywood: Super Detective (known as simply Sally Bollywood) is a French-Australian animated television show co-produced by the French company Tele Images Productions (formerly Tele Images Kids) and Three's a Company in Australia.
+Sally Bollywood: Super Detective (known as simply Sally Bollywood) is an animated television show co-produced by the French company Tele Images Productions (formerly Tele Images Kids) and Three's a Company in Australia.
 The series was originally broadcast on France 3 in France and on Seven Network in Australia.
 Two series have been produced, each consisting of 52 11-minute episodes.
 Many networks air episodes in pairs, to fill a half-hour time slot.

 Overview

 The series revolves around Sally Bollywood, a young 12-year-old Indian girl who lives in the city of Cosmopolis, where people of different nationalities and ethnic groups make up the population.
 Her father, Harry Bollywood, is a private detective, which has inspired Sally to start her own investigative service, Sally Bollywood Investigations (SBI), located in the basement of their home.
 Sally and her best friend Doowee McAdam generally investigate cases brought to them by their schoolmates by travelling around their local neighbourhood, with Sally using her skills of deduction and Doowee using technology he invents.